 Joanne Burke, the Tomas W. Haas Professor in Sustainable Food Systems, is a clinical associate professor in nutrition and director of the dietetic internship program at UNH.
 Her areas of research focus on community nutrition with an emphasis on sustainable food systems, including nutrient analysis and food system capacity, as well as food access, health outcomes and social justice.

-Oysters: Good for You, Good For The Bay
+"NH Oysters: Good for You, Good For The Bay"

 Ray Konisky is the director of marine science for the New Hampshire chapter of The Nature Conservancy.
 He has a Ph.D. from the University of New Hampshire in environmental science and an MBA from Boston University.
 His work is focused on estuarine ecology and services, especially restoration of salt marsh, fish habitat, eelgrass beds, and shellfish reefs.